processone/docs.ejabberd.im/content/index.md

 scale, no matter what is your use case.

 This incredible power comes with a price.
 You need to learn how to leverage it.
-The goal of this website is to get you started on your path to mastery.
+Fortunately, the goal of this website is to get you started on your path to mastery.
 Whether you are a sysadmin, an architect, a developer planning to extend it, or even a simple XMPP user, we have something for you here.

 <a href="/get-started/" type="button" class="btn">Get Started</a>